 It’s Super Developed

 For the part of the trek I did, there was no camping or tents at all.
 Everyone spent the night at a million different family-run lodges and guesthouses, which you can find every few steps.
 It’s what I pictured the Alps to look like, not Nepal.
 For the most part, they all offer basic accommodations and look pretty ubiquitous.
 Advanced booking is usually required especially the further from Lukla you get (in which accommodations get fewer and farther between).
-You can expect indoor plumbing, hot showers (usually for a fee), home cooked meals, and an epic tea selection (try the ginger apple).
+You can expect indoor plumbing, hot showers (usually for a fee), home cooked meals, and an epic tea selection (try the ginger apple, milk, or mint).
+Some places even charge for hair dryer rentals, WiFi, to use the power outlets, and other creature comforts.

 There Are Bars, Restaurants, Shops, and Wi-Fi